pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 They SHOULD be chosen based on the least-significant four bits of the grease counter, using the sequence given.
 The sequence numbers are intentionally chosen so that they interleave with the one-octet code points above.

-### Packet Types

-Packet Types 15 and 36, although currently unassigned, represent critical packet types and MUST NOT be used for PGP-GREASE.
-A Marker packet SHOULD be used instead.